Chinese Dragon - Meaning, Symbols, and Important Types

 The Dragon Dance

-The dragon can range in length from 9 meters (30 feet) to 20 meters (66 feet), at least ten men hold poles raise and lower the dragon, they are usually wearing dragon costumes with long pants.
-The head of the Dragon must be able to coordinate with the body movement, and stamping to the beat of the drum.
+The dragon can range in length from 9 meters (30 feet) to 20 meters (66 feet), at least ten men hold poles to raise and lower the dragon, they are usually wearing dragon costumes with long pants.
+The head of the Dragon must be able to coordinate with the body movement and stamp to the beat of the drum.

 The Dragon Boat Festival